 * Driving in heavy traffic and allowing adequate space

 * Skid control theory and learning what causes skids

-* Eco-safe driving (effective use of speed, gears, planning)
+* Eco-safe driving (effective use of speed, gears, and planning)

 * Anticipation – Learning to see and not just look